 What is interesting is how little conversation seemingly exists in Design about Futures methodologies, though that is increasing.
 And from my current reading how little in the field of Futures discusses Design methodologies.
 It seems both systems of thinking are different sides of the same coin of innovation.
 At this early stage of my own exploration of Futures, I still want to know how both can work / have worked together efficiently to improve our methods of creating better outcomes for all.

-I feel HCD led projects to develop more focussed scenarios, personas and artefacts would help Futures, as much as adaptive and anticipatory methods would help design practitioners develop better solutions.
+It would seem that Futures projects would be helped in developing more focussed scenarios, personas and artefacts by incorporating key HCD approaches, as much as the use of adaptive and anticipatory methods would help HCD design practitioners in developing more robust solutions.

 I will leave this post with a Speculative Design piece from Apple 1987.
 Think of all the technology referenced here that didn’t exist publicly or at all.
 However, Apple, at this early stage could identify trends of technology, business, consumers to cast a vision of something that would take 30 years or so to accomplish.
 Now imagine viewing this in 1987, how seriously would you have taken it?

 Note: Small edit to post on 10 Jan 2021—Fixing broken YouTube link, edit to second-last paragraph for clarity, and amendment on quotation marks for consistency.